JitendraSInghNZ/excel-read-to-array/README.md

 pass the following parameters of the method and it stores an excel file with both input and output in one file in a destination path

 The excel_read_to_array_0.02.jar file is in dist folder.
 In your favourite IDE just import this external .jar file and make it use :-)

+A complete video on How to use this API can be found on the link https://www.youtube.com/playlist?list=PLC5A_d190b3ej_3iTW-rYWxCTSC3w-NFi